writefreely/documentation/writer/publicity.md

 ## Getting Started

 If you go to your blog's _Customize_ page, you will see a section labeled _Publicity_.
 This is where you can configure who gets to see your blog.
+To change, all you need to do is click the checkbox of your preferred publicity setting and then scroll down to select "Save Changes."

 ![](https://i.snap.as/4eFNafN.png)